Your kidneys are two bean-shaped organs that regulate important functions in your body, such as:

-- tumors in the tissue that lines the abdominal wall
+- tumors in the tissue lining your abdominal wall

 - a severe lower spine curve

-- nephroptosis (“floating kidney”), when the kidney drops into the pelvis when you stand up
+- nephroptosis, when your kidney drops into your pelvis when you stand up

-In children, rapid growth during puberty can cause nutcracker syndrome.
+In children, rapid growth during puberty can lead to nutcracker syndrome.
 As body proportions change, the renal vein can become compressed.
-Children are less likely to have symptoms than people of other ages.
+Children are more likely to have fewer symptoms compared with adults.
+Nutcracker syndrome isn’t inherited.

 First, your doctor will perform a physical exam.
 Next, they’ll take a medical history and ask about your symptoms to help them narrow down a possible diagnosis.

-If they suspect nutcracker syndrome, your doctor will take blood and urine samples to look for blood, protein, and bacteria.
+If they suspect nutcracker syndrome, your doctor will take urine samples to look for blood, protein, and bacteria.
+Blood samples can be used to check blood cell counts and kidney function.
 This will help them narrow down your diagnosis even further.

-Next, your doctor will do a Doppler ultrasound of your kidney area to see how the blood is flowing through your veins.
-That will allow them to see if the veins are not allowing blood to flow normally.
+Next, your doctor may recommend a Doppler ultrasound of your kidney area to see if you have abnormal blood flow through your veins and arteries.

-If necessary to confirm a diagnosis, your doctor will do a CT scan or MRI to look more closely at the kidney, and to see exactly where the vein is compressed.
-They might also do a kidney biopsy to help rule out other conditions that can cause similar symptoms.
+Depending on your anatomy and symptoms, your doctor also may recommend a CT scan or MRI to look more closely at your kidney, blood vessels, and other organs to see exactly where and why the vein is compressed.
+They might also recommend a kidney biopsy to help rule out other conditions that can cause similar symptoms.

 If your doctor does recommend observation, they’ll do regular urine tests to track your condition’s progression.

-If your symptoms are more severe or don’t improve after a period (usually 18 to 24 months) of observation, you might need either a stent or surgery to relieve nutcracker syndrome.
+If your symptoms are more severe or don’t improve after an observation period of 18 to 24 months, you might need treatment.
+There are a variety of options.

-If you have more severe symptoms, such as severe pain or a lot of blood in your urine, your doctor might recommend surgery to relieve pressure on the vein.
-One option for surgery is to move the vein and reattach it, so it’s no longer in an area where it would be compressed.
+If you have more severe symptoms, blood vessel surgery may be a better option for you.
+Your doctor might recommend a variety of surgical procedures to relieve pressure on the vein.
+Options can include moving the vein and reattaching it, so it’s no longer in an area where it would be compressed.

-Another option is bypass surgery, in which a vein taken from somewhere else in your body is attached to replace the compressed vein.
-Blood then flows out of the left kidney through the new vein instead of the compressed one.
-Recovery from surgery generally takes around three months.
+Another option is bypass surgery, in which a vein taken from elsewhere in your body is attached to replace the compressed vein.

-Nutcracker syndrome is hard for doctors to diagnose, but once it’s diagnosed, the outlook is good for the condition to be cured.
-In many cases, nutcracker syndrome with mild symptoms will resolve itself within two years.
-In people with more severe symptoms, inserting a stent and surgery to move or bypass the affected vein have good results for short- and long-term relief.
+In many cases in children, nutcracker syndrome with mild symptoms will resolve itself within two years.
+If you have more severe symptoms, a variety of options may be available to correct the affected vein and have good results for short- and long-term relief.